Automated Attribute Validation Rules for Incident GIS Workflows

 actual=str(err.get("input", "N/A")),

-severity="CRITICAL" if "incident_id" in err["loc"] else "WARNING"
+severity="CRITICAL" if "incident_id" in err["loc"] else "WARNING",

 return report

-def process_ingestion_payload(json_payload: str) -> Dict[str, Any]:
+def process_ingestion_payload(json_payload: str) -> dict[str, Any]:

-"""End-to-end ingestion handler with fallback routing."""
+"""End-to-end ingestion handler with explicit, auditable dispositions."""

 try: